botpress/botpress/README.md

 ## Examples

-There's some tutorial that might help you getting started, it's easy to and it takes about less than 10 minutes.
+Here are some tutorials that might help you get started.
+They are easy to follow and take about 10 minutes to work through.

 - [Hello World Bot](https://github.com/botpress/botpress-examples/tree/master/hello-world-bot)
 - [Hello World Bot using Rivescript](https://github.com/botpress/botpress-examples/tree/master/hello-world-rivescript-bot)
 - [Motivation Bot](https://github.com/botpress/botpress-examples/tree/master/motivation-bot)

-There's also some [videos on YouTube](https://www.youtube.com/channel/UCEHfE71jUmWbe_5DtbO3fIA) that shows how to create and code your bot using Botpress.
+Here are some [videos on YouTube](https://www.youtube.com/channel/UCEHfE71jUmWbe_5DtbO3fIA) that show you how to create and code your bot using Botpress.

 - [Create a Facebook Messenger chatbot in 3 minutes](https://www.youtube.com/watch?v=GO2yJ51ILl0)
 - Todolist Bot _(soon)_